firebase/firebase-tools/src/emulator/dataconnect/pg-gateway/README.md

 Due to some known issues with how PGLite handles prepared statements, this versiom of pg-gateway includes middleware to remove the extra Ready for Query messages that break schema migration.
-Once these underlying issues with PGLite are fixed, we'll mograte to a normal dependency on pg-gateway.
+Once these underlying issues with PGLite are fixed, we'll migrate to a normal dependency on pg-gateway.